mcaveniathor/nextree/README.md

 ## Usage
 Set the log level using the RUST_LOG environment variable, either by exporting it or by prepending it to the command.
-RUST_LOG=OFF is recommended for maximum performance, or RUST_LOG=info for the most informative output.
+RUST_LOG=OFF or RUST_LOG=INFO are recommended for maximum performance, or RUST_LOG=debug for a more informative output.

 ```
 USAGE: